NovaRoverTeam/core_rover/README.md

 # Dependencies

-Linus version 6.04 with ROS kinetic installed. http://wiki.ros.org/ROS/Tutorials
+Linux version 6.04 with ROS kinetic installed. http://wiki.ros.org/ROS/Tutorials

 Ensure you have base_station, nova_common, and webots_ros repositories in your catkin workspace as well, and that you have installed all of their dependencies.